 I did that thing many kids do and moved away after college.
 I went to Seattle where I learned some tech skills, got my library degree here at UW, and spent a lot of time in a tech-saturated environment teaching basic computer skills at Seattle Public Library and elsewhere.
 My idea at the time was that I'd teach basic email and technology classes for a while and then somehow everyone would know those things and we could focus on less 101 topics like privacy and security and copyright.

 I laugh to look back and think of it, but that was my feeling.

-Wednesday, October 29, 2014 I moved back home to New England, settling in Vermont.
-I do a lot of things for work but the two biggest things besides talks like this are - 1.
-Teaching basic technology classes and staffing a drop-in time for adults at a local vocational high school.
+I moved back home to New England, settling in Vermont.
+I do a lot of things for work but the two biggest things besides talks like this are

+- 1. Teaching basic technology classes and staffing a drop-in time for adults at a local vocational high school.
 Think "where are my files?" sorts of things.
 This is Colin, he is 88.
 He comes to organize his photos and to fight with his email.
 He likes help with this fight. - 2.
-Working for Open Library, the Internet Archive's ebook lending concern "We lend free ebooks worldwide" (see me later for the elevator speech talk).
-I never see another person at this job, just Skyping and emailing.
+Until recently I worked for Open Library, the Internet Archive's ebook lending concern "We lend free ebooks worldwide".
+I never see another person at this job, just use Slack and Skype and email.